Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM training and Viterbi training: Methods and Results

-The previous sections discuss the theoretical advantages and disadvantages of the different parameter training methods in detail.
-They are summarized in Table~1.
-In order to investigate how well the different methods do in practice, we implemented Viterbi training, Baum-Welch training and posterior sampling training for the well-known example the dishonest casino~\cite{Durbin1998}.
-This casino consists of a fair and a loaded dice.
+As first case, we consider the well-known example of the dishonest casino~\cite{Durbin1998}, see Figure~\ref{fig:dishonest_casino}.
+This casino consists of a fair (state $\textrm{F}$) and a loaded dice (state $\textrm{L}$).
 The fair dice generates numbers from $\mathcal{A} = \{1,2,3,4,5,6\}$ with equal probability, whereas the loaded dice generates the same numbers in a biased way.
-The properties of the dishonest casino are readily captured in a four-state HMM shown with 8~transition and 12~emission probabilities, six each for each of the two non-silent states.
-Fixing the values of the transition probabilities from the $\textsl{Start}$ to two non-silent states and those from the two non-silent states to the $\textsl{End}$ state leaves us to choose the value of four transition probabilities.
-Due to the constraint that $\sum_{i \in \mathcal{S}} t(i,j) = 1$ for all $i \in \mathcal{S}$, however, we only have to train two independent transition probabilities.
-Together with the emission probabilities of the two non-silent states, we thus have to train 14~independent parameters.
+The properties of the dishonest casino are readily captured in a four-state HMM with 8~transition and 12~emission probabilities, six each for each non-silent state $F$ and $L$.
+Parameterizing the emission and transition probabilities of this HMM results in two independent transition probabilities and 10~independent emission probabilities, i.e.\ altogether 12~values to be trained.
+In order to avoid premature termination of parameter training, we use pseudo-counts of~1 for every parameter to be trained.

-We implemented each of the three training methods using the most time and memory efficient versions, i.e.\ using the linear-memory algorithm for Baum-Welch training~\cite{Miklos2005, Churbanov2008}, the linear-memory algorithm for Viterbi training presented here as well as the linear-memory algorithm for the new type of posterior sampling training introduced here.
-In order to investigate how strongly the outcome of the three training methods depends on the initial parameter values, we generated three sets of randomly chosen initial parameter values which we presented to every training method.
-Our set of training sequences consists of 10~sequences of length 30000 each which were generated using the original HMM of the dishonest casino.
-Using the original HMM of the dishonest casino we generated a further 20~sequences of length 30000 each to be used as test set for three-fold cross-evaluation.